bnjmnamyers/react-starter/README.md

 =============
 This react starter project is largely inspired by Linh Nguyen My's article<br/> ["How to Create a React app from scrath using Webpack 4"](https://medium.freecodecamp.org/part-1-react-app-from-scratch-using-webpack-4-562b1d231e75).

+Apart from Linh Nguyen My's example I have added support for SCSS and file based assets such as fonts.

 Installed Dependencies

 ---